FaqT0tum/Orbion_Space_Mouse_OLD/README.md

 - NonCommercial — You may not use the material for commercial purposes.
 - NoDerivatives — If you remix, transform, or build upon the material, you may not distribute the modified material.

-### If you have ideas, or changes made to the project and 'usually share them, you can contact me so publish them in the rapository (with your nick for thanks).
+### If you have ideas, or changes made to the project and 'usually share them, you can contact me so publish them in the repository (with your nick for thanks).
 ### The choice of this license was chosen not to disperse the project, so as to improve its quality